Best 3 Ways to Transfer Files from Linux Server to Local Machine

 To complete this guide, you must have access to your Linux server as a root or non-root user with sudo privileges.
 Also, you must have SSH installed on both servers.
 For this purpose, you can visit the Orcacore website and search for the SSH installation guides on Linux.

-Then, follow the steps below to see how you can transfer your files.
+Then, follow the steps below to see how you can Transfer Files from Linux Server to Local Machine.

 Method 1 – Use SCP in Linux for Transfering Files